pervoemarta/portfolio/README.md

 # Portfolio
 Here you can fing my study projects from the academy.

-# Here you can fing my study projects from the academy
-**I'm very proud to declare what I'm able to do as the Data Analyst:**
+## I'm very proud to declare what I'm able to do as the Data Analyst:
 1. Data Pre-processing:
     - cleanse and analyze the data using Python and pandas.
 2. Exploratory Data Analysis: